Virtue Spire IR2 vs Dye LT-R Paintball Hopper Comparison

 Correct, yeah, cause they have this, they have the red, they have a lime, they have a blue and an all black.
 So yeah, I actually think they're about tied for a piece for colors.

 [Mark] Do either of them have any aftermarket upgrades available at the moment?
-Trim pieces, ad-ons anything from like HK.
+Trim pieces, add-ons to anything from, like, HK.

 So right now for the IR2, since it's so brand new, not currently other than obviously putting on a speed feed for it or trading the top trade or your buddy who's got a different color.
-The LTR actually does have, made by HK Army have a bottom release here, which is metal.
+The LT-R actually does have a bottom release here, which is metal.
 And then it takes control of the back power button which is a skull with two eyes and it will light up when it turns on.
-So it's got a little, you know, not the end of the world but it is an upgraded feature for the LTR Hopper.
+So it's got a little, you know, not the end of the world but it is an upgraded feature for the LT-R hopper.

 [Mark] Okay, so could we talk capacity?